- Home

 Retirement interest-only mortgages are typically aimed at borrowers in their 50s and 60s who are approaching retirement, and who know they won’t be able to pay off their mortgages by the time they stop working.

-Retirement interest-only mortgages enable you to carry on making interest payments indefinitely, with the loan paid back only when you die or move out.
+Retirement interest-only mortgages enable you to carry on making interest payments indefinitely, with the loan paid back only when you die or move out and your property is sold.
 By contrast, a standard interest only mortgage finishes on a specific date and you must repay the capital you owe on this date.

 Standard interest-only mortgage deals also typically come with age restrictions for when the debt must be repaid, whereas retirement interest-only mortgages don’t, although you’ll usually need to own a significant amount of equity in your property to qualify.